apache/nuttx/configs/olimex-stm32-p407/README.txt

  - LCD:        Nokia 6610.
 This is similar the Nokia 6100 LCD used on other Olimex boards.
-There is a driver for that LCD at drivers/lcd/nokia6100.c, however, it is not properly integrated.
+There is a driver for that LCD at Obsoleted/nuttx/drivers/lcd/nokia6100.c, however, it was removed because it was not properly integrated.
 It uses a 9-bit SPI interface which is difficult to get working properly.

 - External     Support is included for the onboard SRAM.
 It uses SRAM
   SRAM:        settings from another board that might need to be tweaked.